Through the Ears of an Andalusian

 - Travel insurance (compulsory)

-- Accommodation/meals outside the itinerary
+- Accommodation, meals and drinks outside the itinerary

 Departure dates and prices